HensonZl/hackrfpibot/README.md

 - Nicholas Consolo- https://www.linkedin.com/in/nick-consolo-6432227

 # IMPORTANT NOTICE
 **This project possess the ability to break federal laws and FCC regulations by using this code and reading through this documentation you are agreeing to not use this code/project to break the law and if you chose to use or build this project you understand that all testing must be done in a faraday cage.
-Vist https://www.fcc.gov/general/jammer-enforcement and https://www.fcc.gov/ for all laws and regulations**
+Visit https://www.fcc.gov/general/jammer-enforcement and https://www.fcc.gov/ for all laws and regulations**

 ## File Structure
 - **Templates/** _contains the html files for the webserver_